What is Python's Default Logging Formatter?

 - Log Correlation: SigNoz correlates logs with traces and metrics, providing a holistic view of your system for better debugging and help with performance monitoring.

 For detailed implementation steps, refer to SigNoz's guide on logging in Python with OpenTelemetry here.
-This guide will provide specific instructions tailored to integrate Python logging with SigNoz's observability platform using OpenTelemetry.
+This guide will provide step-by-step instructions to integrate Python logging with SigNoz's observability platform using OpenTelemetry.

 Key Takeaways